izaart95-jpg/Arena-Api-Bridge/README.md

 playwright install chromium
 ```

+### 2. Configuration

+Open `arena_token.py` and edit the configuration block at the top of the file.

+**Optional — Rektcaptcha Fallback:**
+If you continue to receive reCAPTCHA validation failures even with the harvester running, it is recommended to install the Rektcaptcha extension, set `EXTENSIONS=True`, and configure `EXTENSIONS_DIR` to your extensions folder to enable the v2 harvester as a fallback.

+**Starting the harvester:**

+1. Run `arena_token.py` and wait for the browser to initialize.
+2. Open `http://localhost:5000` in your browser and start v3.
+3. You can now run `main.py`.

+> **Recommended browser for `arena_token.py`:** Brave

 ---

-#### Note - arena_token.py is recommended over camoufox_harvester also camoufox_harvester is experimental

-## 2. Configuration

-Open `arena_token.py` and edit the configuration block at the top of the file.

-**Optionally** - If you are getting recaptcha validation failed even with harvester running
-it is recommended to install Rektcaptcha Extensions Turn Extensions=True and configure
-Extensions_dir to extensions folder so you can use v2 harvester as fallback

-Start `arena_token.py` and wait for browser to be initialised open http://localhost:5000 in browser and  start v3

-Recommended Browser Overall For Arena_token.py is Brave

-Now you can run main.py

 ### 3. Flags